ibrod83/nodejs-web-scraper/readme.md

     const title = new CollectContent('h1', { name: 'title' });//"Collects" the text from each H1 element.

-    const story = new CollectContent('section.meteredContent', { name: 'story' });//"Collects" the the article body.
+    const story = new CollectContent('section.content', { name: 'story' });//"Collects" the the article body.

     root.addOperation(category);//Then we create a scraping "tree":
       category.addOperation(article);